Gairloch Stone

-The Gairloch Stone is a Class-I Pictish stone which was discovered at Achtercairn in Wester Ross around 1880.
+The Gairloch Stone is a Class-I Pictish stone that was discovered at Achtercairn in Wester Ross, Scotland, around 1880.
 Subsequently, the stone was used as masonry for the cemetery wall of Gairloch's church.
-It has survived only imperfectly, but on it are still visible a fish - probably a salmon - and, above, the lower part of a bird.
+It has survived only imperfectly, but on it are still visible a fish—probably a salmon—and, above, the lower part of a bird.
 The bird is probably an eagle, common on Pictish stones, but a goose has also been suggested.

 The stone currently resides in Gairloch Heritage Museum.